tobie/ua-parser/php/README.md

     php uaparser-cli.php

-### Update the regexes.yaml File
+### Update the regexes.json File

-Fetches an updated YAML file for UAParser and overwrites the current file.
+Fetches an updated YAML file for UAParser and overwrites the current JSON file.
 You can use the following as part of a cron job that runs nightly.

     php uaparser-cli.php -g [-s] [-n]

         By default is verbose.
 Use -s to turn that feature off.
         By default creates a back-up.
 Use -n to turn that feature off.

+### Convert an existing regexes.yaml file to regexes.json

+With the change to v2.0 you may have an existing and customized YAML file for ua-parser.
+Use the following to convert it to JSON.

+		php uaparser-cli.php -c [-s] [-n]

+				 By default is verbose.
+Use -s to turn that feature off.
+				 By default creates a back-up.
+Use -n to turn that feature off.

 ### Parse an Apache Log File

-Parses the linked Apache log file to help determine which user agents might need to be added to regexes.yaml.
+Parses the supplied Apache log file to test UAParser.php.
+Saves the UA to a file when the UA or OS family aren't found or when the UA is listed as a generic smartphone or as a generic feature phone.

-    php uaparser-cli.php -l /path/to/apache/logfile
+    php uaparser-cli.php -l "/path/to/apache/logfile"

 ### Parse a Single User Agent String